German - 2020-21 Graduate Catalog

 As a basic entrance standard, the Department of German, Russian, and East Asian Languages requires a minimum undergraduate GPA of 2.75 (on a scale of 4.0) and a GPA of 3.0 or better in German.

-Applicants seeking admission to the graduate programs in German should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the graduate programs in German should follow the instructions outlined in the Graduate Admission webpage.

 Master of Arts